Top Reasons Why Your US Visa May Be Denied

 Visa Qualifications and Immigrant Intent

 Only people applying for temporary, nonimmigrant visas can be denied under this part of visa law.
-Getting turned down for a visa under section 214(b) of the Immigration and Nationality Act means the applicant did nott convince the consular officer that they qualify for the nonimmigrant visa requested and that they have strong connections to their home country and do not plan to immigrate to the US.
+Getting turned down for a visa under section 214(b) of the Immigration and Nationality Act means the applicant did not convince the consular officer that they qualify for the nonimmigrant visa requested and that they have strong connections to their home country and do not plan to immigrate to the US.

 When it comes to strong ties, the applicant can best demonstrate they do not intend to overstay in the US if they:

-- Are employed
+1. Are employed

-- Are married, engaged, or in a relationship
+2. Are married, engaged, or in a relationship

-- Own property (house, land, etc.) in their home country
+3. Own property (house, land, etc.) in their home country

-- Have children they are the legal guardian of
+4. Have children they are the legal guardian of

-- Have good relationships with family and friends
+5. Have good relationships with family and friends

 The applicant is not capable of appealing a review of this disentitlement.
 However, because this is not everlasting, the applicant may reapply if they feel that there have been key amends in their situation.
 If reapplying, the visa fee must be paid again, and a new interview appointment scheduled.